SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Introduction

+\item A Structural Defense Asymmetry establishing that model-centric defenses exhibit inherent logarithmic diminishing returns, whereas system-level safeguards enforce deterministic constraints on harm capacity.
+To operationalize this insight, we introduce a deterministic minimax framework that maps threats onto information-theoretic axes, effectively collapsing the defense search space.
+Using our proposed Defense Coverage Index (DCI) to evaluate 15 defenses, we empirically confirm that system-level bandwidth constraints provide substantially stronger and more generalizable protection than brittle model-level mechanisms.

+\item Architectural principles based on compartmentalization and self destructive circuit breakers.
+Compartmentalization bounds privileges and prevents lateral movement across modalities and agents.
+Building on this structure, we introduce self destructive circuit breakers as a last resort mechanism, together with a concrete critical threshold that triggers secure system termination when all other defenses fail. \end{itemize}

-Our study proposes a conceptual framework for identifying and explaining safety and security threats in MFMs.
-Instead of building automated tools for large-scale attack or vulnerability detection, our SoK work emphasizes the theoretical foundations needed to analyze how these threats emerge and impact the information flow within and across multimodal systems.
+In summary, our study proposes a conceptual framework that identifies and explains safety and security threats in MFMs.
+Instead of building automated tools for large-scale attack or vulnerability detection, our SoK work emphasizes the theoretical foundations needed to analyze how these threats emerge and impact the information flows within and across multimodal systems.

-\textbf{Key findings.} The architecture of MFMs, particularly their feature alignment and aggregation components, makes them susceptible to subtle model-level attacks.
-Existing defenses often address isolated information flows or individual modalities, leaving gaps in protection.
-We find that enforcing bandwidth constraints at the system level can offer stronger safeguards, while relying solely on model-level defenses is often insufficient and may fail under complex, cross-modal attacks.